ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 Let us begin!

-Given a pattern (a graph), and its replacement, our mission is to "find" the pattern in any host graph and "replace" it in a good way -- first by hand and then in computers! [^1].
+Given a pattern (a graph), and its replacement, our mission is to "find" the pattern in any host graph and "replace" it in a good way -- first by hand and then in computers![^1]

-## 6.2.
-Specs for "find and replace"
+## 6.2 Specs for "find and replace"

 Suppose we want to find a text and replace it by some other text in a document.
 Microsoft Word provides an interface as in the picture belowfor this purpose.